Stan Asjes

 St. Paul Seminary, St. Paul, MN

 Growing up in a Catholic family, I have always felt a deep love for the Church, in her community, sacraments, and history.
-The possibility of the priesthood was always present at home, but up until about my junior year in high school, I never took it very seriously.
-I never thought about it much outside of friends occasionally saying that I should be a priest.
-At the beginning of high school, the idea kept coming up when I got the chance to pray before the Blessed Sacrament exposed on the altar.
-This nudged me in my junior year of high school to seriously consider going into college seminary when I began to think about my future.
-The more I read, the more I felt that the priesthood was for me, and the faster my fears and doubts about the subject vanished.
-The idea of administering the sacraments, taking on parish life, and being there for people in tough times fills me with joy.
-At the end of 2017 I got in touch with Father Ross who helped me apply to St. John Vianney Seminary and figure out what I needed to do in the meantime.
+I was often an altar server, and I could tell that the Mass was something very special.
+The possibility of the priesthood was always present at home, but up until my junior year in high school, I never took it very seriously.
+I did not think about it much outside of friends occasionally saying that I should be a priest.
+At the beginning of high school, however, the idea kept coming up when I got the chance to pray before the Blessed Sacrament exposed on the altar.
+As I got know Jesus in a more personal way, I began to seriously consider going to college seminary.
+The more I read about it, the more I felt that the priesthood was for me.
+The more I prayed, the more I knew that I wanted to give my life to Jesus Christ.
+My fears and doubts about the priesthood vanished, and by the time I was beginning my senior year of high school, I decided to reach out to Fr.
+Ross and begin the application.